Clock Auctions Augmented with Unreliable Advice: Introduction

 \subsection{Related Work}

+Our paper lies at the intersection of two lines of literature: the literature on (deferred acceptance) clock auctions and the literature on learning-augmented algorithm and mechanism design.
+Below, we provide an overview of the most relevant papers in each of these two areas.

-\paragraph{Clock auctions} Since their formal introduction in \cite{MS2014,MS2019}, clock auctions have attracted attention from both the economics and computer science communities, partly due to the many practical advantages they offer over the sealed-bid format.
-These important practical properties include: (i) obvious strategyproofness, a strong notion of incentive compatibility originally defined by \citet{li2017obviously}; (ii) unconditional winner privacy defined by \citet{MS2019} which guarantees that clock auctions reveal the minimum amount of information possible regarding the value of the winners; and (iii) transparency, including the fact that ascending clock auctions are considered "credible" auctions as defined in \cite{akbarpour2020credible}.
-Notably, clock auctions are the \emph{unique} class of auctions satisfying these properties, making them uniquely well-suited to practical implementation.
+\paragraph{Clock auctions.} Since their formal introduction in \cite{MS2014,MS2019}, clock auctions have attracted attention from both the economics and computer science communities, partly due to their many practical advantages over the sealed-bid format.
+These important practical properties include: (i) obvious strategyproofness, a strong notion of incentive compatibility originally defined by Li \cite{li2017obviously}; (ii) unconditional winner privacy, defined by Milgrom and Segal \cite{MS2019}, which guarantees that clock auctions reveal the minimum possible information about the winners' values; and (iii) transparency, including the fact that ascending clock auctions are ``credible'' auctions, as defined in \cite{akbarpour2020credible}.
+Notably, clock auctions are the \emph{unique} class of auctions satisfying these properties, making them particularly well-suited to practical implementation.
 We refer the reader to \cite{MS2019} and \cite[Section 1.2]{FGGS22} for a more complete discussion of the properties of clock auctions.

 The papers technically closest to our work include \cite{BLP2009, CGS22, DGR17}.
-Before \cite{MS2014, MS2019} explicitly defined clock auctions, \citet{BLP2009} proposed a deterministic, prior-free clock auction that achieved a \( O(\log{v_{\max}}) \)-approximation, where \( v_{\max} \) is the largest value of any single bidder.
+Before \cite{MS2014, MS2019} explicitly defined clock auctions, Babaioff et al. \cite{BLP2009} proposed a deterministic, prior-free clock auction that achieved an \( O(\log{v_{\max}}) \)-approximation, where \( v_{\max} \) is the highest value of any single bidder.
 However, their auction notably achieved only a \( \Theta(n) \)-approximation.
-In terms of lower bounds, \citet{DGR17} demonstrated that no deterministic, prior-free clock auction could achieve a \( \log^{\tau}{n} \)-approximation for any constant \( \tau < 1 \).
-Over a decade after \cite{BLP2009}, \citet{CGS22} showed that the bound of \cite{DGR17} was essentially tight by providing a deterministic, prior-free clock auction that achieved an \( O(\log{n}) \)-approximation (and simultaneously an \( O(\log{v_{\max}}) \)-approximation).
+In terms of lower bounds, Dütting et al. \cite{DGR17} demonstrated that no deterministic, prior-free clock auction could achieve a \( \log^{\tau}{n} \)-approximation for any constant \( \tau < 1 \).
+Over a decade after \cite{BLP2009}, Christodoulou et al. \cite{CGS22} showed that the bound in \cite{DGR17} was essentially tight by providing a deterministic, prior-free clock auction that achieved an \( O(\log{n}) \)-approximation (and simultaneously an \( O(\log{v_{\max}}) \)-approximation).